Early Childhood Early Intervention

 - Provide some short term plans and intervention when it’s identified as the most appropriate support

-They will also help you start your NDIS application if it is determined that your child would be best supported long term with an NDIS plan.
+They will also help you start your NDIS application if it is determined that, after early childhood intervention, your child would be best supported long term with an NDIS plan.

 Getting your child’s first NDIS plan in place.